atomone-hub/govgen-proposals/001_ATONE_DISTRIBUTION.md

 > [!WARNING]
 > The following mechanism does not explicitly account for the `K = 0.1`
 > decimation factor.
 It is considered implicit as it will be applied
-> indiscriminately alongside any other cathegory-specific multiplier
+> indiscriminately alongside any other category-specific multiplier

 1. **YES Votes to Proposal 848**: standard 1x multiplier for the $ATOM that voted *YES* at the snapshot.